top of page

 Anchor 2

-Pathways to Family Peace is a "live" video-conference men's non-violence program option for court ordered domestic violence offenders and is now available and taking referrals.
-Pathways to Family Peace uses the Duluth Model's "Creating a Process of Change for Men Who Batter" curricula and the addendum curricula entitled "Addressing Fatherhood with Men Who Batter" (Scaia, Connelly & Downing, 2007).
+Pathways to Family Peace (from 2020-2024) was a "live" video-conference men's non-violence program option for court ordered domestic violence offenders.
+Pathways to Family Peace used the Duluth Model's "Creating a Process of Change for Men Who Batter" curricula and the addendum curricula entitled "Addressing Fatherhood with Men Who Batter" (Scaia, Connelly & Downing, 2007).

-After the research was complete in 2020, Pathways to Family Peace began as a direct service of Global Rights for Women (GRW) in Minneapolis.
-GRW took what was learned from the research to implement the program in the United States.
-However, in order to take referrals, Pathways to Family Peace needed to know what the standards in each of the 50 states in the United States are for domestic violence offender programming.
+After the research was complete in 2020, Pathways to Family Peace (2020-2024) began as a direct service.
+At the time, Pathways to Family Peace needed to know what the standards in each of the 50 states in the United States are for domestic violence offender programming.
 Hanna Sobhani, a GRW intern, worked with GRW’s Melissa Petrangelo Scaia to develop this document in 2020.

 State Standards for Domestic Violence Offender Groups in the United States